 Characteristics of the actions

 Action with parameters

 An action may require parameters.
-For example, the action called "Opening a project from the SCM" requires the name of the project to open.
+For example, the action called "Open a project from SCM" requires the name of the project to open.

-The definition of these parameters is performed in the "General" tab of the description window of the action ("Description" from the popup menu of the action).
+The definition of these parameters is performed in the "General" tab of the description window of the action ("Description" in the context menu of the action).

 The parameters can be defined:

 - As a "fixed" value: the value is specified in the action plan directly.

 - As parameters passed during the execution of the action plan.

 This parameter will be required to run the action plan.